Azure-Samples/virtual-machines-go-manage/README.md

 #Azure Virtual Machine Management Sample using Azure SDK for Go

-This package demonstrates how to manage your Azure virtual machine (VM) using Go, and specifically how to:
+This sample demonstrates how to manage your Azure virtual machine (VM) using Go, and specifically how to:
 - Create a virtual machine
 - Tag a virtual machine
 - Attach and detach data disks